Citytracking/dotspotting/README.md

 + Dotspotting isn't set up to run out of a sub-directory, like a user's `public_html` folder.
 Yet.

-+ Dotspotting has not been tested on Windows yet.
++ Dotspotting has not been tested on Windows.